MichielCreemers/ChessVision/README.md

 * As mentioned before, all the models are trained on a custom dataset for 1 specific chess board.
 Because of this we think the performance will drop if u try to use it with another chess set.

-- [ ] The datasets are linked in the discription, so we highly encourage you that expand our dataset and make the API usable for multiple datasets.
+- [ ] The datasets are linked in the discription, so we highly encourage you that expand our dataset and make the API usable for multiple chess sets.
 - [ ] Board Orientation Detection ► Now just user input
 - [ ] If a picture is taken from a too large angle, the first transform will transform the picture so that white/black are left/right.
 This is illegal for FEN notation.
 In the file `board/grid.py` you can find a proof of concept function `correct_orientation_advanced()` that detects wheter the board is correctly orientated.
 This is not implemented in the API.
 - [ ] The complete FEN notation requires parameters such as 'castling availability', 'en passant', 'half-move clock' and 'full-move number'.
 These are hardcoded as of right now because it was not our goal to make a chess app.
 The main focus was to make the 3D to 2D API.